Direct7Design/5-minute-PHP-framework/README.md

 1. Follow the steps from *How to start*.
 2. Rename appropriate file from `app/models` to `usersModel.php` (for example, if you want to use MongoDB, rename `usersModel_mongodb.php` to `usersModel.php`).
-3. Refer to the chosen model file for information how to add a example login data to your database.
+3. Refer to the chosen model file for information how to add an example login data to your database.
 4. Add appropriate config settings concerning your database to `index.php`:
  + For MySQL: `mysql_db_host`, `mysql_db_port`, `mysql_db_user`, `mysql_db_pass`.
  + For MongoDB: `mongo_db_socket` or `mongo_db_host` and `mongo_db_port`, optionally also `mongo_db_user`, `mongo_db_pass`.